hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 </tr>
 <tr style="background-color: white; color: black;">
 <td>System Behavior/Message</td>
-<td>Node is powered on and pxe booted but it is powered off after daemon.err and stack create fails.</td></tr>
+<td>Node is powered on and PXE booted but it is powered off after daemon.err and stack create fails.</td></tr>
 <tr style="background-color: white; color: black;">
 <td>Probable Cause</td>
-<td>Node doesnt have enough diskspace, SAN boot is enabled for node or local disk is not attached to /sda</td></tr>
+<td>Node doesn't have enough disk space, SAN boot is enabled for node or local disk is not attached to /sda</td></tr>
 <tr style="background-color: white; color: black;">
 <td>Resolution</td>
 <td><ul><li> Installer expects that SAN boot option is disabled for nodes.
-Can you check if SAN boot is disabled for BL 490c </ul></li>
+Check if SAN boot is disabled for BL 490c </ul></li>

 On virtual connect window, you would see the following UI.
 It should be marked as disabled.
 <br><br>
-Also can you boot targeted BL490c with ubuntu or any linux ISO to see what device it shows up for local disk.
-For installer it should be /sda
+Also, you can boot the targeted BL490c with Ubuntu or any Linux ISO to see what device it shows as the local disk.
+For the installer it should be /sda
 </td>
 </table>

 ##Installation
-##NovaCompute node fails when installing Overcloud
+##NovaCompute node fails when installing overcloud

 <table style="text-align: left; vertical-align: top; min-width: 700px;">